wavesoft/virtual-atom-smasher/doc/explanations.md

 ## Parton Showers

+A Parton Shower is the continuous emission of partons in a branchlike form.

-## Initial State Showers ( spacelike sholer )
+## Initial State Showers ( spacelike shower )

 ## Final State Showers ( timelike shower)

 ## Hard Process

+### Monte Carlo simulation

+Monte Carlo simulation (or Monte Carlo experiments) are a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
+Specifically, the Monte Carlo method is fundamentally a technique for numerical integration using random numbers, or, in practice, numbers from a pseudorandom number generator. ( The next centece is from pythia manual) In generators, Monte Carlo techniques are used to select all relevant variables according to the desired probability distributions, and thereby ensure (quasi-)randomness in the final events.
+A further advantage of the Monte Carlo method is that we can use the points generated to represent simulated events, since each point corresponds to a set of momenta for the particles involved.
+These simulated events can be used to histogram the distributions of observables of interest or passed to a detector simulation to study the response of the detector.
+### Monte Carlo simulation is...

+1. > Monte Carlo simulation (or Monte Carlo experiments) are a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
+2. Monte Carlo simulation is a simulation of hadronization first used in the University of Monte Carlo.
+3. Monte Carlo simulation is an optical visualization of the final state shower.

+## Lund String Model.

+Lund String Model is a model of [[hadronization]] that is based on empirical observations of the phenomenon.
+It deals with high energy gluons when, according to [[Quantum Chromo Dynamics]] (QCD), for large charge separation between [[quarks]], field lines seem to be compressed to tube-like regions named strings.
+It is widely used in [[Monte Carlo]] simulation events that are encountered in event generators like [[PYTHIA]].
+### Lund String Model is...

+1. >A hadronization Model that is based on empirical observations of the phenomenon.
+2. A string theory model.
+3. A model that is based on strings of protons.

+## aLund

+aLund is a suppresion parameter for high-energy particles.
+For large values of aLund fewer high-energy particles.
+### What is aLund?

+1. A nucleic number.
+2. >A suppression parameter for high-energy particles.
+3. The first type of Lund string model.

+## bLund

+bLund is a suppression parameter for low-energy particles.
+For large values of bLund we have fewer low-energy particles.
+### What is bLund?

+1. > A suppression parameter for low-energy particles.
+2. A boson value in Lund string model.
+3. A color force parameter.

+Diquark - Antiquark --> simple model or baryon production

+## Diquark Model

+It accounts for a strong increase with energy in the baryon to meson ratio ( which is not only a kinematical effect) as well as an inreased baryon fraction in gluon jets.

+## aExtraDiquark

+Extra suppresion parameter for high - energy baryons.
+In large values there are fewer high-energy baryons.

 String models

 A parton is a jet

 ProbStoUD

-# Questions for the players

-## Questions before playing

-### What is your relation to physics?

-1. University degree
-2. Master's degree
-3. PHD
-4. I am learning physics only as a hobby.
-5. I am doing physics at school.
-6. None
-7. Other (specify)

-### If you have a specialization in physics what that may be?

-1. Particle Physics
-2. Theoritical Physics
-3. Den kserw kai egw ti yparxei physics

-### How did you find about Virtual Atom Smasher?

-1. School
-2. University
-3. Social Media
-4. Internet
-5. Cern's webpage
-6. Other (specify)

-## 10 Questions for the players

-### Do you know what hadronization is?
-1. No. I have not heard that term before.
-2. > Yes.
-Hadronization is the physical process in which quarks and gluons turn into hadrons.
-3. Yes.
-Hadronizations is the physical process in which photons interact with hadrons.
-4. Yes.
-Hadronization is the physical process in which electrons interact with hadrons.

-### Do you know what a Parton Shower is?

-1. No. I have not heard that term before.
-2. Yes.
-It is a rain of photons that decays through time.
-3. > Yes.
-It is the continuous emission of partons in a branchlike form.
-4. Yes.
-It is the cloud of partons that form the nucleus.

-### Do you know what an Initial State Shower (spacelike shower) is?

-1. No. I have not heard that term before.
-2. Yes.
-It is an early shower like structure of pions.
-3. Yes.
-It is the initial state of electrons before the collision.
-4. > Yes.
-It is the branchlike form that develops on an incoming parton of the hard subprocess.

-### Do you know what jets are?

-1. I don't know.
-2. >Jets are groups of particles that are produced from specific high energy collisions.
-Such collisions produce highly energetic quarks and gluons.
-3. Jets are the thrusts that we give to a parton inside an accelerator.
-4. Jets are the groups of jetons produced in a parton collision.

-### What kind of particle beams do we colide?

-1. I don't know.
-2. Gluon beams.
-3. > Electron-Electron beams and Proton-Proton beams.
-4. Pion beams.

-### What is a Monte-Carlo simulation?

-1. I don't know.
-2. > Monte Carlo simulation (or Monte Carlo experiments) are a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
-3. Monte Carlo simulation is a simulation of hadronization first used in the University of Monte Carlo.
-4. Monte Carlo simulation is an optical visualization of the final state shower.

-### How do we validate the theoretical models?
-1. I don't know.
-2. > We run a simulation that uses this model and we compare the results with experimental measurements.
-3. We create multiple models and discuss the pros and cons.
-4. We run a mind experiment in our head and imagine, combining with what we know until now, what the results may be.

-### what is a histogram?
-1. I don't know.
-I have not heard that term before.
-2. > A diagram that visualizes how frequently a particular measurement occurs.
-3. A diagram that shows the evolution history of a value.
-4. A diagram that shows the route of particle before and after the colision.

-### Do you know what Strong Force is?

-1. I don't know.
-2. The strength of the force that we apply on hadron at the accelerator.
-3. The force from the bremsstrahlung radiation when it emits from a lepton.
-4. > Strong Force is the mechanism that keeps nucleus particles bound together.
-It confines quarks together in order to form hadrons such as protons or neutrons, ensuring stability in ordinary matter.

-### Do you know what Color Force is?

-1. I don't know.
-2. 1.
-The force that affects our brain cells when we come in contact with a color charged object.
-3. The force that colors quarks inside a proton.
-4. > Color force is the strong interaction that is completely based on color charge.
-It basically binds the quarks together.
+Fragmentation starts in the middle and spreads outwards